MUSIC DIRECTOR JOVE ORQUESTRA DE LA GENERALITAT VALENCIANA

 In 2018 he launched his first CD with Seattle Symphony (Canteloupe Music), with music by Michael Gordon.

-During the 20/21 season he debuts with San Antonio Symphony, Omaha Symphony, Orquestra Simfònica del Vallès, Orquesta Filarmónica de Gran Canaria, and returns to conduct in Orquesetra Sinfonica do Porto Casa da Musica, Seattle Symphony and SWR Sinfonieorchester at the Elbphilharmonie in Hamburg.
+During the 20/21 season he debuts with San Antonio Symphony, Omaha Symphony, Orquestra Simfònica del Vallès, Orquesta Filarmónica de Gran Canaria, Orquesta Sinfónica del Principado de Asturias, and returns to conduct in Orquestra Sinfonica do Porto Casa da Musica, Seattle Symphony and SWR Sinfonieorchester at the Elbphilharmonie in Hamburg.

 Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, with further studies in conducting in Lyon, at the Conservatorium van Amsterdam, and Universität der Künste Berlin; and he has received invaluable guidance from Bernard Haitink, Pierre Boulez, David Zinman, Kurt Masur, and Steven Sloane.
 He served as Assistant Conductor of the Orchestre Philharmonique de Liège in the 2009/10 season, the Dutch National Opera Academy in 2010 and the Jove Orquestra de la Generalitat Valenciana from 2010 to 2013.
 In 2011, he founded the Spanish chamber orchestra Grup Mixtour, which he still directs today.
 There, he aims to revitalize concert experiences through eclectic programming of music from different eras and with diverse aesthetics.